Economic climate dependency

 RISKS: Semcon’s customers are affected to varying degrees by a poor economic climate as this can negatively impact demand for Semcon’s services.
 A pandemic, increased geopolitical uncertainties and disruption to global financial markets are events that may entail a poor economic climate.

-EXPOSURE: Semcon is a global company with activities in Sweden, the UK, Brazil, Norway, Germany, Hungary and China.
-The percentage of sales to customers outside Sweden amounts to 28 per cent (25).
+EXPOSURE: Semcon is an international company with activities in Sweden, the UK, Brazil, Norway, Germany, Hungary and China.
+The percentage of sales to customers outside Sweden amounts to 27 per cent (29).

 RISKS: Semcon’s business is affected to varying degrees by developments and dependency on individual industries.

-MANAGEMENT: To minimise the dependency on the automotive industry, Semcon is prioritising growth in other industries, such as energy and life science.
+MANAGEMENT: To minimise the dependency on individual industries, Semcon is prioritising growth in many different sectors, such as industry, energy, life science and the public sector.

-EXPOSURE: Since last year, exposure to the automotive industry has been reduced and amounts to 40 per cent (43) of the Group’s total sales.
+EXPOSURE: Since last year, exposure to individual industries has been reduced and the main sector, automotive/mobility, has decreased to 31 per cent (35) of the Group’s total sales.

 RISKS: A customer can end an assignment or project at short notice or gradually cut back on business volumes.
 This can result in a risk, since Semcon cannot always guarantee full cost coverage, particularly for employees who cannot immediately be transferred to another assignment.

 MANAGEMENT: Semcon works continuously to broaden its customer base to minimise its dependency on single customers.